 The Los Angeles Dodgers selected Charlie Hough in the 8th round of the 1966 MLB Draft.
 He spent three years in low level minors before learning how to throw a knuckleball at spring training in 1970.
-He made his major league debut in 1970 against the Pittsburgh Pirates and pitched in a handful of games from 1970 to 1972 before becoming a regular in the Dodgers bullpen in 1973.
+He made his major league debut later that year against the Pittsburgh Pirates and pitched in a handful of games from 1970 to 1972 before becoming a regular in the Dodgers bullpen in 1973.
 Hough remained primarily a reliever for the Dodgers until early in the 1980 season when he was moved to the Texas Rangers for cash considerations.
 His best season for the Dodgers was in 1976 where he saw action in 77 games and posted a 12-8 record with 18 saves and a 2.21 ERA.

 Hough wore this red alternate jersey during the 1984 season and signed it on the back.
 The autograph matches those appearing on various Topps cards of Hough.
 This alternate red jersey was only used by the Rangers during the 1984 and 1985 seasons and is my favorite the club used.
 The team would scrap the blue and red jerseys in 1986 and move to a drab grey road uniform for several seasons as many clubs did during this period.